NumixAvali/MarkdownEditor/README.md

   - [x] **Command** – Implement plugin actions as commands for undo/redo support.
   - [ ] **Mediator** – Handle communication between the core editor and plugins.
   - [x] **Builder** - Chose which parameters to implement.
+  - [ ] **Interpreter** – Provide a way to process and evaluate custom Markdown extensions or embedded commands (e.g., math expressions, custom syntax) within the document.
 - **Tasks:**
   - Define a plugin interface (e.g., register(), execute()).
   - Implement a plugin manager to load, enable, and disable plugins dynamically.